 News from GENESIS

-January 2019: Acceptance of a SOFIA legacy proposal with N. Schneider as PI together with A. Tielens
+January 2019: Acceptance of the SOFIA legacy proposal FEEDBACK with N. Schneider as PI together with A. Tielens